isomerpages/nlb-reference/Kevin's Cheatsheet for Librarians.md

 The full syntax is like this: `[visual link](actual URL){:target="_blank"}`.

-- `[visual link]` refers to the actual hyperlink text that the user will see. e.g. [Eye on Asia](https://www.eyeonasia.gov.sg/) or https://www.eyeonasia.gov.sg/
+- `[visual link]` refers to the actual hyperlink text that the user will see. e.g. [Eye on Asia](https://www.eyeonasia.gov.sg/) or [https://www.eyeonasia.gov.sg](https://www.eyeonasia.gov.sg/)
 - `(actual URL)` refers to the actual full URL to direct the user to.
 - `{:target="_blank"}` is a bit of code so that when a user clicks on the link, it opens the link in a new browser tab or window.
 This third part is optional, but provides a better user experience.

-> Strictly speaking, a hyperlink can simply be the full URL of the website, and no additional coding is needed.
-For instance, you can just type www.eyeonasia.gov.sg/.
+> Strictly speaking, a hyperlink can simply be the full URL of the website.
+You just need to add the angle brackets '<' and '>' to enclose the URL.
+For instance, you can just type `<www.eyeonasia.gov.sg/>`, which shows up as  <www.eyeonasia.gov.sg/>.
 >
 > However, this may not be suitable for long links, and you still need the `{:target="_blank"}` code to launch a new tab/window.